 There is no doubt that Serbia and Montenegro is a State for the purpose of Article 34, paragraph 1, of the Statute.
-However, the objection was raised by certain Respondents (see paragraphs 48, 50, 92, 95 and 96 below) that Serbia and Montenegro did not meet, at the time of the filing of its Application on 29 April 1999, the conditions set down in Article 35 of the Statute.
+However, the objection was raised by certain Respondents (see paragraphs 48, 92, 95 and 96 below) that Serbia and Montenegro did not meet, at the time of the filing of its Application on 29 April 1999, the conditions set down in Article 35 of the Statute.

 - 46. No specific assertion was made in the Application that the Court was open to Serbia and Montenegro under Article 35, paragraph 1, of the Statute of the Court, but it was later made clear that the Applicant claimed to be a Member of the United Nations and thus a party to the Statute of the Court, by virtue of Article 93, paragraph 1, of the Charter, at the time of filing of the Application.
 As indicated earlier (paragraph 27 above) this position was expressly stated in the Memorial filed by Serbia and Montenegro on 4 January 2000 (Memorial, Part III, paras.
 3.1.17 and 3.1.18). - 47.
-A request for the indication of provisional measures of protection was submitted by Serbia and Montenegro on the day of the filing of its Application in the present case, i.e. 29 April 1999 (see paragraph 2 above).
-The Court, by its Order of 2 June 1999, rejected this request (see paragraph 7 above), on the ground that it had no prima facie jurisdiction to entertain the Application.
-It did so on the basis of the reasoning that that and that therefore
+In each of the cases concerning Legality of Use of Force, a request for the indication of provisional measures of protection was submitted by

+Serbia and Montenegro on the day of the filing of its Application, i.e. 29 April 1999 (see paragraphs 2 and 3 above).
+The Court, by Orders of 2 June 1999, rejected these requests (see paragraph 6 above), on the ground that it had no prima facie jurisdiction to entertain the Applications.
+In the instant case, it found that it was